2026 Finance & Accounting Hiring Outlook for Insurance, Wealth Management, and Financial Services

 Treasury

-- Cash forecasting rigor, liquidity planning, counterparty/risk awareness
+Hire for: cash forecasting rigor, liquidity planning, counterparty/risk awareness, policy discipline.

 Insurance carriers